Bridging-the-Gap

 We invite you to share your reflections and feedback to help us continuously enhance the program and ensure it leaves a lasting impact for future participants.
 If your experience was meaningful, consider spreading the word about the TGG Foundation, it might just inspire and empower other young individuals to explore similar transformative opportunities.

-For economically backward students
+For economically disadvantaged

 APPLICATION FORM FOR BRIDGING THE GAP (INTERNSHIP) PROGRAM